Anemonoides lancifolia

 Anemonoides lancifolia (formerly known as Anemone lancifolia), the lanceleaf anemone or mountain thimbleweed, is an herbaceous plant species in the family Ranunculaceae.
-Plants grow 20 to 30 cm tall, growing from a horizontally orientated rhizome, flowering mid spring to early summer.
+The genus occurs in the Southeastern United States.
+Plants grow 20 to 30 cm tall, growing from a horizontally-orientated rhizome, flowering mid-spring to early summer.
 The flowers have white sepals that are 12–20 mm long.
 This species much resembles Anemonoides quinquefolia, of which it was formerly considered a subspecies, except that it is larger growing.
-After flowering fruits called achenes are formed in a small cluster, each achene is 3.5–5 mm long, lacks wings and has a straight or partly curved beak that is 1–1.5 mm long.
+After flowering, fruits called achenes are formed in a small cluster; each achene is 3.5–5 mm long, lacks wings and has a straight or partly curved beak that is 1–1.5 mm long.